project-asap/IReS-Platform/README.md

 <code>YARN=/home/$USER/yarn</code>

 Copy the <code>$YARN/etc/hadoop/core-site.xml</code> and <code>$YARN/etc/hadoop/yarn-site.xml</code> files into the <code>$IRES_HOME/asap-platform/asap-server/target/conf</code> directory.
 Finally, the yarn-site.xml must have a minimum set of properties in order for the IReS-Platform to work correctly.
 This minimum set of properties can be found in yarn-site-min.xml file of this repository.
+Similarly for the core-site.xml file there is a core-site-min.xml into this repository.